laughingcannon/worldhello/README.md

 World says hello.
 How about wordhello, for once, instead of helloworld?

-The world says hello to you!
+The world says hello to you, dear visitor!